otienojoseph/alx-higher_level_programming/0x08-python-more_classes/README.md

 - 5-rectangle: Print the message Bye rectangle... (... being 3 dots not ellipsis) when an instance of Rectangle is deleted
 - 6-rectangle: Instanciate class attribute and increment by 1 or reduce by 1 when deleted
 - 7-rectangle: Add a public class attribute 'print_symbol' instanciated with '#'
+- 8-rectangle: Add static method that returns the biggest rectangle based on the area